mtarld/symbok-bundle/Resources/doc/doctrine.md

 ```
 ### \*ToMany relation
 For \*ToMany relations, Symbok reads `Doctrine\ORM\Mapping\JoinColumn` annotation to discover property nullable status.
 Moreover, for \*ToMany relations, Symbok automatically add the useful methods: `add` and `remove` if setter is needed.
+You can prevent to generate these methods using `noAdd` and `noRemove` paremeters of [Setter annotation](annotations/setter.md)
 #### Example
 ##### Original file
 ```php